 Gothenburg’s 400th anniversary

 In 2021, Gothenburg will be 400 years old.
 To celebrate this, the city intends to make Gothenburg an even better place.
-On June 4 2021, there will be a smaller-scale celebration of the official birthday, while Gothenburgers and visitors alike are invited to join in a large anniversary programme during 2023.
+In 2021, there was a smaller-scale celebration of the official birthday, while Gothenburgers and visitors alike are invited to join in a large anniversary programme during 2023.